 - Job applicant’s professional and work experience (job title, occupation, employment history, employment pass status, work experience, curriculum vitae)

-- Attendees information (name, university, email address, contact number, travel history)
+- Attendees information (name, company, university, email address, contact number)

 How We Use Your Personal Data